 To help meet the urgent nationwide need for middle and high school STEM teachers, WGU offers an affordable, accredited, online Master of Arts degree program in Science Education (Secondary Physics).
-This program provides already-licensed teachers with a greater knowledge and proficiency in general chemistry; mechanics; waves and optics; electricity and magnetism; space, time, and motion; and pre-calculus and calculus.
-The program also incorporates hands-on labs.
-WGU’s Master of Arts, Science Education (Secondary Physics) is accredited, and is recognized by all 50 states.
+This program provides already-licensed teachers with a greater knowledge and proficiency in general chemistry; mechanics; waves and optics; electricity, and magnetism; space, time, and motion; and pre-calculus and calculus.
+The Master of Arts, Science Education (Secondary Physics) incorporates hands-on labs, and is recognized by all 50 states.
 WGU’s Teachers College is CAEP-accredited.

 WGU holds the same accreditation as many state universities.
 With unparalleled online flexibility, students can complete most of their coursework whenever and wherever works best for their schedule.
 Students also benefit from the competency-based learning model, which lets them pass most courses as quickly as they prove mastery of the material, making it possible to accelerate their progress and potentially graduate faster.
 Faculty Mentors work one-on-one with WGU students, providing dedicated coaching, guidance, and support from enrollment through graduation.